KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 ---
 # Status

 💚 ***ALL KOLIBRI CLOUD SERVICES RUNNING OK***
+🚧🚧  ***MAJOR UPGRADE INCOMING - See Planned Maintenance windows!***  🚧🚧

 ---
 ---
 ## Planned Maintenance windows
-### 28.February 2022 12:00 MEZ - 14:00 MEZ
+### 10.May 2023 14:00 MEZ - 11.May 2023 18:00 MEZ

 **Planned work**
-We are deploying the newest version of the app with version number v.1.22059.01.
-During this time, an older database version with the timestamp February, 8th 2022 will be shown.
-After 14:00 MEZ, please login again and refresh the web app.
-No data will be lost during this time.
+We deploy all functions, WebJobs, API and tooling to the newest Long-Time-Supported framework version.
+This is a major upgrade and we expect delays in various services inclusing access to the Web API, Web App and a delay in the gathering of newest measurement data.

 ---